openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/python/README.md

 Run the application with the `-h` option to see the following usage message:

 ```
-usage: background_subtraction_demo.py [-h] -m MODEL
-                                      [--adapter {openvino,ovms}] -i INPUT
-                                      [-d DEVICE] [-t PROB_THRESHOLD]
+usage: background_subtraction_demo.py [-h] -m MODEL [--adapter {openvino,ovms}] -i INPUT [-d DEVICE] [-t PROB_THRESHOLD] [--resize_type {crop,standard,fit_to_window,fit_to_window_letterbox}] [--labels LABELS] [--target_bgr TARGET_BGR]
-                                      [--resize_type {crop,standard,fit_to_window,fit_to_window_letterbox}]
-                                      [--labels LABELS]
-                                      [--target_bgr TARGET_BGR]
-                                      [--background BACKGROUND]
-                                      [--blur_bgr BLUR_BGR]
-                                      [-nireq NUM_INFER_REQUESTS]
-                                      [-nstreams NUM_STREAMS]
-                                      [-nthreads NUM_THREADS] [--loop]
-                                      [-o OUTPUT] [-limit OUTPUT_LIMIT]
+                                      [--background BACKGROUND] [--blur_bgr BLUR_BGR] [--layout LAYOUT] [-nireq NUM_INFER_REQUESTS] [-nstreams NUM_STREAMS] [-nthreads NUM_THREADS] [--loop] [-o OUTPUT] [-limit OUTPUT_LIMIT] [--no_show]
-                                      [--no_show] [--show_with_original_frame]
-                                      [--output_resolution OUTPUT_RESOLUTION]
-                                      [-u UTILIZATION_MONITORS] [-r]
+                                      [--show_with_original_frame] [--output_resolution OUTPUT_RESOLUTION] [-u UTILIZATION_MONITORS] [-r]

 Options:
   -h, --help            Show this help message and exit.
   -m MODEL, --model MODEL
                         Required.
-Path to an .xml file with a trained model or
-                        address of model inference service if using OVMS
+Path to an .xml file with a trained model or address of model inference service if using OVMS adapter.
-                        adapter.
   --adapter {openvino,ovms}
                         Optional.
 Specify the model adapter.
-Default is
+Default is openvino.
-                        openvino.
   -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a
-                        single image, a folder of images, video file or camera
+The input must be a single image, a folder of images, video file or camera id.
-                        id.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU,
-                        GPU, HDDL or MYRIAD is acceptable.
-The demo will look
-                        for a suitable plugin for device specified.
-Default
-                        value is CPU.
+Specify a device to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>'
+                        format to specify MULTI plugin.
+Default is CPU
   -t PROB_THRESHOLD, --prob_threshold PROB_THRESHOLD
                         Optional.
-Probability threshold for detections
+Probability threshold for detections filtering.
-                        filtering.
   --resize_type {crop,standard,fit_to_window,fit_to_window_letterbox}
                         Optional.
 A resize type for model preprocess.
-By
-                        default used model predefined type.
+By default used model predefined type.
   --labels LABELS       Optional.
 Labels mapping file.
   --target_bgr TARGET_BGR
                         Optional.
-Background onto which to composite the
-                        output (by default to green field).
+Background onto which to composite the output (by default to green field).
   --background BACKGROUND
                         Optional.
-Background image for background-matting
-                        model.
-This is a background image that equal to a real
-                        background behind a person on an input frame and must
-                        have the same shape as an input image.
+Background image for background-matting model.
+This is a background image that equal to a real background behind a person on an input frame and must have the same shape as an input image.
   --blur_bgr BLUR_BGR   Optional.
-Background blur strength (by default with
-                        value 0 is not applied).
+Background blur strength (by default with value 0 is not applied).
+  --layout LAYOUT       Optional.
+Model inputs layouts.
+Ex.
+NCHW or input0:NCHW,input1:NC in case of more than one input.

 Inference options:
   -nireq NUM_INFER_REQUESTS, --num_infer_requests NUM_INFER_REQUESTS
                         Optional.
 Number of infer requests.
   -nstreams NUM_STREAMS, --num_streams NUM_STREAMS
                         Optional.
-Number of streams to use for inference on
-                        the CPU or/and GPU in throughput mode (for HETERO and
-                        MULTI device cases use format
-                        <device1>:<nstreams1>,<device2>:<nstreams2> or just
+Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>).
-                        <nstreams>).
   -nthreads NUM_THREADS, --num_threads NUM_THREADS
                         Optional.
-Number of threads to use for inference on
-                        CPU (including HETERO cases).
+Number of threads to use for inference on CPU (including HETERO cases).

 Input/output options:
   --loop                Optional.
 Enable reading the input in a loop.
   -o OUTPUT, --output OUTPUT
                         Optional.
 Name of the output file(s) to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
-If 0 is
-                        set, all frames are stored.
+If 0 is set, all frames are stored.
   --no_show             Optional.
 Don't show output.
   --show_with_original_frame
                         Optional.
-Merge the result frame with the original
+Merge the result frame with the original one.
-                        one.
   --output_resolution OUTPUT_RESOLUTION
                         Optional.
-Specify the maximum output window resolution
-                        in (width x height) format.
+Specify the maximum output window resolution in (width x height) format.
 Example: 1280x720.
-Input
-                        frame size used by default.
+Input frame size used by default.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.